MOLPay/Drupal_Plugin/README.md

     1. Merchant ID: Provide your MOLPay Merchant ID for this field.
     2. Merchant VKey: Login to MOLPay merchant admin site, and refer to your profile to

 - Save Configuration.
-You�re Done!
+You are Done!

 Contribution